 As Executive Director of Provincial Services-Community Care, Rod MacKenzie will be co-leading the implementation team to establish a patient centered approach to Emergency Medical and Community Care Services.
 Included in this portfolio is Emergency Air Ambulance and Ground Ambulance Services, Renal Services, End of Life Care, Poison Control, the Provincial TB program and the Saskatchewan Hospital in North Battleford.

 Rod has a diverse background that includes careers in Education and Health Care.
 In Alberta, Rod worked as a school teacher, school administrator and Advanced Care Paramedic.
-In 2007, Rod came to Saskatchewan to take on the role of Manager-Prehospital Emergency Medical Services for Saskatoon Health Region.
+In 2007, Rod came to Saskatchewan to take on the role of Manager-Prehospital Emergency Medical Services for the former Saskatoon Health Region.
 Rod has also served in senior management roles including Director-EMS, Integration and ACAL and Co-Director, Senior’s Health and Continuing Care and Rural EMS.
 Rod has a Bachelor of Education from the University of Alberta, Master of Education from the University of Calgary, an Advanced Care Paramedic Diploma from Portage College and a Diploma in Environment, Health and Safety from the University of New Brunswick.

 Rod and his team are looking forward to working collaboratively with stakeholders to improve the coordination and delivery of health services in Provincial Community Care.